Spring – It’s that time of year when pets start to shed their winter coat.

 13. Use dryer sheets for removing large quantities of hair off your clothes

 Dryer sheets use static to attach fur away from your clothes.
 When you are cleaning your clothes throw in a dryer sheet and it will massively reduce the amounts of hair you find on your clothes, it has the added benefit too of making your clothes nice and fresh.
-Dryer sheets are really cheap and they make a massive difference in your clothes, give them a shot.
+Dryer sheets are cheap and they make a massive difference in your clothes, give them a shot.

 Beds, Pillows & Curtains